Case Study

 Iterated Design

-Feedback was given by a team of five other consortium members, a general pcp, and a family member of an individual with a rare genetic disease.
-I created boxes with the title which when hovered over would showcase a description of the resource previously written below so web pages were less overwhelming.
+I created boxes with the title which when hovered over would showcase a description of the resource previously written making the initial page less text heavy.
 We chose to add a shorter survey asking for feedback from people and more visuals.